-A practical foreign exchange and currency guide on sending money and travel to Sri Lanka
+A practical foreign exchange and currency guide to Sri Lanka

 Sri Lanka is very safe place to travel despite the 26 year civil war that finished in 2009.
 You might say Sri Lanka has been hiding in plain sight.
 Scores of travellers have passed overhead on their way to someplace else, but years of uncertainty kept Sri Lanka off many itineraries.Now, however, all that has changed.
 The country is moving forward quickly as more and more people discover its myriad charms.
 Lying between the more trodden parts of India and Southeast Asia, Sri Lanka’s history, culture and natural beauty are undeniably alluring.

 Few places have as many Unesco World Heritage Sites (eight) packed into such a small area.
 Sri Lanka’s 2000-plus years of culture can be discovered at ancient sites where legendary temples boast beautiful details even as they shelter in caves or perch on prominent peaks.
 Sri Lanka is spectacular, affordable and still often uncrowded.
 Now is the best time to discover it.